LDAR-Sim/LDAR_Sim/USER_MANUAL.md

 **Default input:** ['kilogram', 'hour']

 **Description:** Units used for inputs of leak and vent samples / distributions.
-Consists of two terms, an amount and an increment. the amount can be one of:
+Consists of two terms, an amount and an increment.
+The amount can be one of:

 - gram
 - kilogram